 Do you pay for stories?

-Who receives the magazine, and how often does it appear?
+Who receives the Magazine, and how often does it come out?

-The magazine publishes four times each year—in spring (May), summer (August), fall (November), and winter (February)—and it mails to roughly 150,000 readers.
-Alumni make up 90 percent of the total; the rest include faculty, senior staff, the parents of current undergraduates, and other friends of the University.
+The Magazine publishes four times each year—in spring (May), summer (August), fall (November), and winter (February)—and it mails to roughly 150,000 readers.
+Alumni make up 90 percent of the total; the rest includes faculty, senior staff, parents of current undergraduates, and other friends of the University.
 Our readers are bright, curious, and critical, and among them are experts on everything.
 Stories must be written for the intelligent layperson.

 What makes a good story?

-The best way to reach us is by e-mail.
-Send query letters to email@example.com.
-Otherwise you can write to: Editor, University of Chicago Magazine, 5235 South Harper Court, Chicago, IL 60615.
+The best way to reach us is by email.
+Send query letters to firstname.lastname@example.org.
+Otherwise you can write to: Editor, The University of Chicago Magazine, 5235 South Harper Court, Chicago, IL 60615.

 We consider all queries, but the best ones are both brief and specific.
 Include salient details of your proposed subject and explain why the story is ideal for this publication.
 Give us your sense of the story’s overall length and flow.
 Pieces submitted on spec should be no longer than 1,000 words.